cheesedongjin/Branching-Novel-Tools/README.md

 ```
 python branching_novel.py path/to/story.bnov
 ```
-Pass `--show-disabled` to display unavailable choices as disabled buttons.
+Include `@show-disabled: true` in the story file or pass `--show-disabled` to display unavailable choices as disabled buttons.